You want to recover faster. We score the gear on what it actually delivers.

 PEMF devices

-See all →A PEMF field claim only counts as a real spec when it is a field strength in units at a stated frequency, not an "up to X gauss" peak or a unit-less intensity dial.
-A real FDA 510(k) is rare; most are "FDA registered."
-We score disclosure, not health outcomes.
+See all →One thing cuts through the PEMF spec sheets: a field claim only counts as a real spec when it's a field strength in real units at a stated frequency - not an "up to X gauss" peak or a unit-less intensity dial.
+And a genuine FDA 510(k) clearance is rare; most devices are only "FDA registered," which is paperwork a company files, not a finding that it works.
+We score what's disclosed, not health outcomes.
 Read the guide →

 Bemer Pro-Set (Evo)